Grade : Moderate Alpine Climb | Max Altitude : 6119m

 Simply complete BOOKIG/INQUIRE form and specify information you require in the message and we will engage with you by e-mail or if you prefer we will call you at the time convenient to you.

 IMA Lobuche East climb is scheduled during spring and autumn when the weather is typically stable with sunny days.
-A stable weather and a short 5 hours climb create the high probability for the summit success.
+A stable weather and a short 5 hours climb offers the high probability for the summit success.
 However the Everest area is a subject to a changeable mountain weather with possible snow storms and unpredictable cold snaps.

 You will require an appropriate windproof Gore-Tex jacket, over-pants and down gear including down jacket.
 The IMA Lobuche East climb is designed as an alpine style climb.
 You will require a -15°C down sleeping bag for the climbing camp at 5600m.